grafana/loki/docs/sources/logql/functions.md

 `{{ Replace "This is a string" " " "-" -1 }}`
 ```

-The above will produce `This-is-a-string`.
+The results in `This-is-a-string`.

-## Trim, TrimLeft, TrimRight and TrimSpace
+## Trim, TrimLeft, TrimRight, and TrimSpace

 > **Note:** In Loki 2.1 [trim](#trim), [trimAll](#trimAll), [trimSuffix](#trimSuffix) and [trimPrefix](trimPrefix) have been added with a different signature for better pipeline chaining.